-Notes to Consolidated Financial Statements Year ended March 31, 2023 (in thousands of dollars)
+Year ended March 31, 2024, with comparative figures for 2023 (in thousands of dollars)

 10. Financial risk management

 UNBC has exposure to the following risks from its use of financial instruments: credit risk, interest rate risk, liquidity risk and foreign exchange risk.
 The Board of Governors, through management, ensures that the University has processes in place to identify and monitor major risks.